Authorized Push Payment Fraud

 - Social Engineering

-The fraudster calls up a company’s accounts payable department, pretending to be one of that company’s vendors, and convince an employee to change their push payment account details.
+The fraudster calls up a company’s accounts payable department, pretending to be one of that company’s vendors, and convinces an employee to change their push payment account details.
 The next time the company tries to make a payment to that vendor, the fraudster receives it instead.

-The fraudster creates an email designed to look like an invoice from their target’s favorite ecommerce store.
+The fraudster creates an email designed to look like an invoice from their target’s favorite eCommerce store.
 The customer doesn’t look at it closely and misses the signs that it isn’t a real invoice, and submits a payment—to the fraudster.